ioccc-src/winner/next/guidelines.md

 make it.
 The selection of the winners out of the final round, is less clear cut.

-Sometimes a final round entry is good enough to win, but is beat out by a similar, but slightly better entry.
-For this reason, it is sometimes worthwhile to re-enter an improved version of an entry that failed to win in a previous year.
-This assumes, of course, that the entry is worth improving in the first place!
+Sometimes a final round submission is good enough to win, but is beat out by a similar, but slightly better submission.
+For this reason, it is sometimes worthwhile to re-enter an improved version of an submission that failed to win in a previous year.
+This assumes, of course, that the submission is worth improving in the first place!

-More than one IOCCC judge has been known to bribe another IOCCC judge into voting for a winning entry by offering a bit high quality chocolate.
+More than one IOCCC judge has been known to bribe another IOCCC judge into voting for a winning submission by offering a bit high quality chocolate.
 This technique is highly discouraged for use by non-IOCCC judges.

-More often than not, we select a small entry (usually one line), a strange/creative layout entry.
-We sometimes also select an entry that abuses the [IOCCC guidelines](guidelines.html) in an interesting way, or that stretches the content rules that while legal, is nevertheless goes against the intent of the rules.
+More often than not, we select a small submission (usually one line), a strange/creative layout submission.
+We sometimes also select an submission that abuses the [IOCCC guidelines](guidelines.html) in an interesting way, or that stretches the content rules that while legal, is nevertheless goes against the intent of the rules.

-In the end, we traditionally pick one entry as 'best'.
-Sometimes such an entry simply far exceeds any of the other entries.
+In the end, we traditionally pick one submission as 'best'.
+Sometimes such an submission simply far exceeds any of the other entries.
 More often, the 'best' is picked because it does well in a number of categories.

-In years past, we renamed the winning entry from prog.c to a name related to the submitter(s) names.
+In years past, we renamed the winning submission from prog.c to a name related to the submitter(s) names.
 This is no longer done.
 Winning source is called prog.c  A compiled binary is called prog.